simonhearne/webperfninja/_posts/2016-07-11-blocking-requests-in-webpagetest-dont-use-chrome.markdown

 tags:
 - webpagetest
 layout: post
+excerpt: We know that third-party content can harm the user experience on a website.
+Measuring that impact can be tricky.
 ---

-We know that third-party content can harm the user experience on a website.
-Measuring that impact can be tricky.

 TL;DR: Blocking third-party requests in webpagetest shows you the impact they're having on a page, but Chrome is inefficient at blocking the requests.
 So use another browser such as Internet Explorer to do third-party impact testing.